js-advancers/learning-javascript-together/README.md

     - Value each other
     - Safe space - you can be vulnerable (not knowing everything about coding)

+3. Do you have guests? **Rita**
+    - When topics arise - also proactive if we find out about interesting topics - we ask people around us to help/explain the topic
 ---

 ### Goals and Benefits of learning groups